getactions/getactions/deployment/google-cloud-run/readme.md

 description: "Deploy your stateless, containerized application on Google Cloud Run."
 ---

 Imagine you've just built an amazing, stateless, containerized application and you want to share it with the world.
 Your best bet?
 [Google Cloud Run](https://cloud.google.com/run).
-With just a `Dockerfile`, you're ready to start your journey
+With just a `Dockerfile`, you're ready to start your journey.

-Before installing this workflow, you have to make sure that the following prerequisites are met on the Google Cloud Platform:.
+Before installing this workflow, you have to make sure that the following prerequisites are met on the Google Cloud Platform:

 1. Enable the following APIs: the [Artifact Registry API](https://console.cloud.google.com/apis/api/artifactregistry.googleapis.com) and the [Cloud Run Admin API](https://console.cloud.google.com/apis/api/run.googleapis.com).
 2. [Create](https://console.cloud.google.com/iam-admin/serviceaccounts/create) a new service account.